-The prevailing party in litigation (either patentee or accused infringer) may recover certain limited costs.
-Recoverable costs include document processing fees, court reporter and videographer costs, translation or interpretation costs, and basic witness fee amounts.
-Notably, attorneys' fees are not recoverable unless the losing party's conduct was egregious and the court orders an award of such fees, which is relatively rare.
-The recoverable costs are thus small in proportion to the overall cost of patent litigation.
-Consequently, parties usually do not engage in strategic decision-making with a goal of increasing recoverable costs in a case.
+In the United States, there is no "loser pays" rule.
+Instead, attorneys' fees and other costs are not recoverable unless the losing party's conduct was egregious and the court orders an award of such fees and costs, which is relatively rare.
+Sanctions awards during a litigation may also result in the award of some attorney's fees and costs, but such awards are also rare.
+Consequently, litigants in the U.S. usually do not engage in strategic decision-making with a goal of recovering costs in a case.